awsdocs/aws-sam-developer-guide/doc_source/sam-property-function-deadletterqueue.md

 The Amazon Resource Name \(ARN\) of an Amazon SQS queue or Amazon SNS topic\.
 *Type*: String
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is passed directly to the `[TargetArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-deadletterconfig.html#cfn-lambda-function-deadletterconfig-targetarn)` property of the `AWS::Lambda::Function` `DeadLetterConfig` data type\.
+*AWS CloudFormation compatibility*: This property is passed directly to the `[TargetArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-lambda-function-deadletterconfig.html#cfn-lambda-function-deadletterconfig-targetarn)` property of the `AWS::Lambda::Function` `DeadLetterConfig` data type\.

  `Type`   <a name="sam-function-deadletterqueue-type"></a>
 The type of dead letter queue\.
 Supported values: `SNS`, `SQS`\.
 *Type*: String
 *Required*: No
-*AWS CloudFormation Compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.
+*AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

 ## Examples<a name="sam-property-function-deadletterqueue--examples"></a>